Mirissa Beach Sri Lanka (Paradise Found!)

 Mirissa Beach Sri Lanka

-Right now I’m sitting in a shady spot drinking tea from a china cup watching a monkey happily munch on a mango up in the tree.
-I can hear the crash of the waves from the beach and little three-striped squirrels are rushing about on the grass.
+Days in Mirissa, sitting in a shady spot drinking tea from a china cup watching a monkey happily munch on a mango up in the tree.
+I could hear the crash of the waves from the beach and see little three-striped squirrels rushing about on the grass.

-Earlier there was a wild peacock perched on a neighbouring roof.
-Staying in Mirissa, just soaking it up, is not too shabby at all.
+There was a wild peacock perched on a neighbouring roof.
+Staying in Mirissa, just soaking it up, was not too shabby at all.

 Monkeys Mirissa Beach